OpenAudioTools Networking¶

 - No audio, no PTP.

-- Publishes one MIDI endpoint (
+- Publishes one MIDI endpoint (Host, bidirectional).

 Patchbay¶

-- Periodically browses
+- Periodically browses SAP announcements for audio streams and

 - Exposes a simple web UI (HTTP/JSON + minimal HTML/JS) or an OSC/JSON API.